KlausJackson/DataStructures_Algorithms/README.md

 ## Algorithms

-* Backtracking : recursively exploring all possible solutions until a valid solution is found <br>
+* Backtracking : recursively exploring all possible solutions until a valid solution is found. <br>

 ## Note